puste1/CHPlayer/README.md

 You can also just select a Video file or URL for video and then load your audio e-stim file.

 Then the E-Stim Audio will play on second Adio Card.
-Eks. an extra External USB Audio Adapter.
+Ex. an extra External USB Audio Adapter.

 You can select the second Audio Sound Device in the program.